bobbycoren9-eng/sports-picks-app/README.md

    ```
 3. Open your browser to [http://localhost:8000/index.html](http://localhost:8000/index.html).
 4. Click **🔐 Set API Key** in the header and paste your The Odds API key.
-5. After saving the key the board will automatically fetch the latest straights, parlays, and props.
-You can click **🔄 Refresh Live Board** whenever you want to pull a fresh snapshot.
+5. After saving the key the board will automatically fetch the latest DraftKings props and parlay cards.
+You can click **🔄 Refresh Live Feed** whenever you want to pull a fresh snapshot.

 > **Tip:** Your API key is stored in `localStorage` so you only need to set it once per browser.
-If props are missing, verify that your API plan supports the `player_props` market and that the sportsbook you selected has props posted for the slate.
+If props are missing, verify that your API plan supports the `player_props` market and that DraftKings has published lines for the slate.

 ## Customising the feed
-- Update the `BOOKMAKERS` array in `index.html` to control which books are queried.
+- Update the `PLAYER_PROP_SPORTS` array in `index.html` to cover the leagues you care about.
-- Adjust `MAX_PICKS_PER_SPORT`, `PARLAY_LEG_SIZE`, or `MAX_PARLAYS` to change how many edges and parlays display.
+- Tweak `PARLAY_LEG_SIZE`, `MAX_PARLAYS`, `PARLAY_CANDIDATE_POOL`, or `MAX_VISIBLE_PROPS` to control how aggressive the bet builder and prop rail are.
-- Tune the `SPORTS` and `PLAYER_PROP_SPORTS` lists to cover the leagues you care about.

 ## Troubleshooting
 - **No data / empty tiles:** Make sure your API key is correct and has enough remaining requests.
 The status indicator will warn you if a key is missing.
 - **CORS errors:** Use a local web server as shown above instead of opening the file directly with the `file://` protocol.
-- **Prop gaps:** Books typically post props closer to game time.
-Refresh later in the day or expand the sportsbook list to include operators that publish props earlier.
+- **Prop gaps:** DraftKings typically posts props closer to game time.
+Refresh later in the day or expand the league list if you are targeting additional slates.